How Popular was caught off guard by Europe's abrupt takeover

-MADRID When the 1,644 Spanish branches of Banco Popular (POP.MC) opened their doors on Monday morning, the bank's chairman Emilio Saracho still hoped the 91-year-old lender, once the most efficient in Europe, could be saved.
+MADRID (Reuters) - When the 1,644 Spanish branches of Banco Popular POP.MC opened their doors on Monday morning, the bank's chairman Emilio Saracho still hoped the 91-year-old lender, once the most efficient in Europe, could be saved.

 The previous Friday, shortly after Popular suffered another selloff on the stock market, he had sent an email to the bank's staff to tell them it was solvent and they should keep working hard to overcome the current situation.